Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 Red flags in the profile itself

-• Model-grade photos only; no casual images with friends or normal life.
+• Model-grade photos only, with no casual images from normal daily life.

 • New profile, already “in love.”

-• Interests are generic; answers don’t match the photos.
+• Interests are generic; answers do not match the photos.

-• Refuses to show surroundings on video (window view, street sign, local newspaper).
+• Refuses to show surroundings on video, such as a window view, street sign, or local newspaper.

-• “Can’t use social media” or everything is locked/private with no history.
+• “Can’t use social media” or everything is locked and private with no visible history.

 What to collect before any payment

-• Profile links and usernames (dating site + Telegram/WhatsApp).
+• Profile links and usernames from the dating site and messenger.

 • Screenshots of chats, especially the first money request.

-• Any “documents” she sent: passport/visa images, tickets, invoices.
+• Any “documents” she sent: passport images, visa scans, tickets, invoices.

 Saving this early makes verification faster and more accurate.